testcontainers/workshop-go/step-1-getting-started.md

 Make sure we have a Docker environment available on your machine.

-* It can be [Testcontainers Cloud](https://testcontainers.com/cloud) recommended to avoid straining the conference network by pulling heavy Docker images.
+The recommended Docker environment is [Testcontainers Desktop](https://testcontainers.com/desktop), the free companion app that is the perfect for running Testcontainers on your machine.
+Please download and install it, and create a free account if you don't have one yet.

+With Testcontainers Desktop, we can simply choose the container runtimes we want to use, and Testcontainers Desktop will take care of the rest.
+At the same time, we can choose running the container in an embedded runtime, which is a lightweight and performant Docker runtime that is bundled with Testcontainers Desktop (_only available for Mac at the moment_), or using [Testcontainers Cloud](https://testcontainers.com/cloud) as a remote runtime (recommended to avoid straining conference networks by pulling heavy Docker images).

+If you already have a local Docker runtime (on Linux, For Mac, or For Windows), this workshop works perfectly fine with that as well.

-* It can be local Docker, which we can check by running:
+We can check our container runtime by simply running:

 ```shell
 $ docker version